jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.20 MCPDFT_prog
 Specify the program for performing a MC-PDFT calculation.
 Supported programs are OpenMolcas(default)/PySCF/GAMESS.
 If you use `MCPDFT_prog=PySCF`, you need to install [pyscf-forge](https://github.com/pyscf/pyscf-forge).

-Note that if the active space is larger than (15,15), the MC-PDFT will be automatically switched to DMRG-PDFT.
+Note that MC-PDFT will be automatically switched to DMRG-PDFT if DMRG-CASCI/CASSCF is invoked in a previous step.
 In this special case you need to install the QCMaquis package if you use the default `MCPDFT_prog`, i.e. OpenMolcas.
-If you use `MCPDFT_prog=PySCF` in this case, you need to install Block.
+If you use `MCPDFT_prog=PySCF` in this case, you need to install Block-1.5/Block2.
 DMRG-PDFT is not supported in GAMESS currently.

 Also note that in GAMESS, the MC-PDFT is only supported for version >= 2019(R2), and currently it can only be run in serial.

+See related keywords [CASCI_prog](./chap4-3.html#433-casci), [CASSCF_prog](./chap4-3.html#432-casscf), [OtPDF](#4426-otpdf) and [Force](#447-force).

 ## 4.4.21 CtrType
 Specify the contraction type of the MRCISD method.
 The default value is 0.
 When you specify the MRCISD method and the `MRCISD_prog`, you must assign an integer for this variable, where